cis3296s25/TUQuiet/README.md

 # TUQuiet

 TUQuiet is a simple web app that helps Temple students find the best study spaces on campus through real-time peer reporting.
-Students can quickly report and view noise levels and crowdedness of popular study locations, and the system recommends the most suitable spots based on the current conditions.
+Currently, students can quickly report and view noise levels and crowdedness of popular study locations.
+In the future, the system will recommend the most suitable spots based on the current conditions.

 ![image](https://github.com/user-attachments/assets/55d1c3d7-1205-4492-8575-e5082087debc)

 # How to run

 To run this repo, you will need working JDK, Apache Maven, and Node.js installations.
-Once those are installed, follow the below instructions to run a locally hosted TUQuiet.
+Maven is bundled into IntelliJ IDEA, and may be included in other Java-specific IDE installations, or may be installed from the web.
+Once you have those installations, follow the instructions below to run a local version of TUQuiet.

 FIRST